robertwenink/xyz/content/posts/kriging/index.md

 In the second paragraph of [the Ordinary Kriging derivation](#derivation-and-definition-of-ordinary-kriging) we chose to use a constant mean in the formulation of our stochastic process $\boldsymbol{Y}$.
 Although the linear system of Ordinary Kriging is the best linear unbiased predictor {{< cite "Sacks1989" >}}, we can additionally replace the constant mean $\widehat{\mu}$ with a polynomial such that $\boldsymbol{Y}(x) = \mu(x) + \mathcal{N}(0,\sigma^2)$ where $\mu(x) = x^{\prime}\boldsymbol{w}$.
 The weights $w$ are fitted by means of the generalised least-squares method.
 This more general approach is called Universal Kriging and was already used in the original derivations of {{< cite "Sacks1989-" >}}. {{< cite "Korondi2021-" >}} gives a clear mathematical description.
 <!-- %In a full Bayesian setting it is equivalent to taking a prior on the mean $\widehat{\mu}$ {{< cite "Rasmussen2006" >}}. -->

 The benefits of Universal Kriging over Ordinary Kriging are clearly observed when no correlating samples are near, in which case the response surface converges back to the Kriging mean $\widehat{\mu}$.
-For Ordinary Kriging, the response surface then converges to the 'naïve' constant mean, whereas with Universal Kriging it converges to another trend model which in this case is a GLS model.
+For Ordinary Kriging, the response surface then converges to the 'naïve' constant mean, whereas with Universal Kriging it converges to another trend model which usually is a Generalised Least Squares (GLS) model.
 As a result, the resulting response surface will be smoother and more stable.

-Since the Kriging extrapolation method as proposed in this thesis is mainly dependent on proper noise estimates at sampled locations and not directly on the response surface estimates, in principle using either Ordinary- or Universal Kriging would suffice.
-However, since the Universal Kriging implementation of {{< cite "SMT2019-" >}} provides a more stable and reliable solution than the own Ordinary Kriging implementation provided, Universal Kriging will be used throughout this thesis.
+There are quite some Universal Kriging or GPR implementations available.
+I have used and contributed to that of {{< cite "SMT2019-" >}} ([github](https://github.com/SMTorg/smt)).

 ## Hyperparameter tuning
-To obtain a correctly functioning and optimal Kriging correlation function and response surface, it is essential to well-tune the involved hyperparameters using (some form of) the concentrated log-likelihood function Eq.
-(7).
+To obtain a correctly functioning and optimal Kriging correlation function and response surface, it is essential to well-tune the involved hyperparameters using (some form of) the concentrated log-likelihood function $\cref{eqn:loglikelihood}{7}$.
 If we are [regressing noise](#including-and-handling-noise), we need to simultaneously tune a parameter $\lambda$, where $\lambda$ is a function of $\sigma$.
 If additionally Universal Kriging is used, the results of the Generalised Least Squares solution are to be included in the Kriging mean and correlation function, as {{< cite "Korondi2021-" >}} clearly describes.

 The matrix inversion involved with solving the log-likelihood function many times during the hyperparameter optimisation process makes this process the main performance bottleneck for Kriging in either high dimensional input or large sample sizes.
 As a result, much research can be found on improving upon this aspect of Kriging.
 In our own implementation of Ordinary Kriging, a multi-start hill-climbing procedure had been used in combination with a genetic algorithm.
 However, since switching to the Universal Kriging solution of {{< cite "SMT2019" >}}, their much more refined routines are used.

 Lastly, in [dynamic sampling optimisation](/posts/mfEGO/) routines {{< cite "Toal2008-" >}} states that the hyperparameters should be re-tuned each or at least every other model update.
 Failing to do so could drastically deteriorate the performance of the model.
-Therefore, in this thesis, we re-tune the hyperparameters during each model update.
+Therefore, it is best to re-tune the hyperparameters during each model update.

 # Bibliography
 {{< bibliography cited >}}